The business case for an inclusive workplace culture in Asia

 Building gender-inclusive workplaces in Singapore: A practical guide for companies and human resource practitioners, Singapore Management University

-Have you tried presenting inclusion to your employers or other stakeholders before?
+Have you tried presenting the need for an inclusive workplace culture to your employers or other stakeholders before?
 How have you tried to start a similar conversation in your workplace?
 Share it with us in a comment below!